HETI History

 It had been made possible through donations by the International Fund Sport for the Disabled; Hoechst Pharma (UK); RDA (GB).

 The VI.
-International Congress for Therapeutic Riding
+International Congress in Toronto (Canada) in 1988

-took place in Toronto (CAN) in 1988 and was particularly geared towards the emphasis of scientific research and its results.
+The Congress took place in Toronto (CAN) in 1988 and was particularly geared towards the emphasis of scientific research and its results.

 Hippotherapy was in the forefront.

+The promising start of RDI had started to come to a halt.
 The donors of funds demanded charity status.
 However the work needed on the constitution, which would have allowed this, was not successful.
 Numerous wishes and expectations had been sent in, but no useful framework for a constitution.
 The suggestion to the member organizations of setting up a British charity did not find the necessary approval.
 Further donations failed to materialize.
 The urgent requests caused the Deutsche Kuratorium fur Therapeutisches Reiten (Hoffmann, Kluwer, Riesser, Wolf) and the Association Nationale Belge de Therapie par Equitation (Nuyttens) to each produce a draft constitution.
 These were sent out and discussed in detail at the delegate’s meeting in Toronto (1988), shortened and passed.

 The executive board was voted in according to this constitution.

-President: Dorothee Ames (Can) General Secretary: Jane Wykeham-Musgrave (GB) Treasurer: Ad van Vliet (NL) Committee Members: Charlotte von Arbin (S), Valerie Poplawski (AUS)
+Committee Members: Charlotte von Arbin (S), Valerie Poplawski (AUS)

 The constitution now had to be checked according to international law and the international charitable status prepared.
-An International Council meeting was called by the president, since the written international agreement had not been achieved,
+An International Council meeting was called by the president, since the written international agreement had not been achieved, to take place in London on 15.
+September, 1990.

 The delegates asked a small task force, after careful discussions, to prepare the constitution for international agreement.

 VII.
-International Congress for Th.
-R. in Aarhus (DK) 1991
+International Congress in Aarhus (Denmark) in 1991

-started immediately after the end of the 2nd Dressage World Cup for the Disabled and had the focal point of disabled riding without excluding the other areas.
+It started immediately after the end of the 2nd Dressage World Cup for the Disabled and had the focal point of disabled riding without excluding the other areas.
 Despite objections from the Danish side, which were never quite removed, the commission of the International Council was able to, with the help of Yvonne Nyuttens (B) and Sister Chiara Hatton-Hall (UK,)

 present an integrated constitutional draft for discussion and agreement.
 Norma Pearce had actually been sitting at the typewriter until the last minute to this end, whilst the disabled riders competed in the championship in the centre of Vilhemsborg.